CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 # 2. Creating the a basic Umbraco Site

 Now that we have a database container running, we are going to create our Umbraco website.
-We will creae it first as as a normal website running on the file system, and not in a container.
+We will create it first as as a normal website running on the file system, and not in a container.

 ## Installing Umbraco Template and start Website